meshery/meshery/docs/pages/guides/upgrade.md

 Use `kubectl apply` or `helm` to upgrade the Meshery application manifests in your Kubernetes cluster.

-## Upgrading `mesheryctl`
+## Upgrading Meshery CLI

-The Meshery command line client is available in different package managers.
+The Meshery command line client, `mesheryctl`, is available in different package managers.
 Use the instructions relevant to your environment.

 ### Upgrading `mesheryctl` using Homebrew